 Under the Company's equity plans, an employee who has reached the age of 65 or has reached the age of 55 with ten years of service with the Company can voluntarily retire from the Company with the result that all unvested equity awards that were granted at least one year prior to the retirement date (with certain limited exceptions) shall immediately vest in full and any options or stock appreciation rights are eligible for exercise for the shorter of three years or the original term of the award.
-As of December 31, 2021, none of the Company's NEOs were eligible for retirement.
+As of December 31, 2023, Brian Lieser was the only NEO eligible for retirement.